HCL-TECH-SOFTWARE/digital-experience/docs/get_started/system_requirements/kubernetes/kubernetes-runtime.md

 ### WAS, JDK, and iFix versions

-This table provides information about the Websphere Application Server (WAS), Java Development Kit (JDK), and iFix versions for each CF.
+This table provides information about the  WebSphere Application Server (WAS), Java Development Kit (JDK), and iFix versions for each CF.

 |CF Level|WAS|JDK|iFix|
 |-----|--------|--------|-----------------------------|